hugefiver/fakessh/README.md

 The format of `-maxconn` and `-maxsuccconn` is `max:loss_ratio:hard_max`, and the format of configure file is shown in [this file](./conf/config.toml).

-It means when the count of connections mathes `max`, it will loss the connection with the ratio.
-And the ratio will increase literally, and it will be `1.0` when connections equal or larger than `hard_max`.
+It means when the count of connections reaches `max`, the connection will loss in the ratio.
+The ratio will increase literally, and when connections equal or larger than `hard_max` it will reach `1.0`.

 * `max` is interger, optional means `0`:
   * `max < 0` => unlimited connections, unless `hard_max`.